 At the Bluffton Library, light refreshments served.
 Details forthcoming.

-Five Early Women Writers to Read after You’ve Read all of Jane Austen”
+“A Quill of Their Own: Five Early Women Writers to Read after You’ve Read all of Jane Austen”

-Please join us for our next JASNA-South Carolina meeting
+Please join us for our next JASNA-South Carolina meeting at the Bluffton Library, 15 March 2025, 2-4 pm!

 Step back in time to explore the elegance and significance of Regency fashion.
 We will delve into the historical and political influences shaping style in Regency England, with connections to Parisian trends and early American fashion.
 Discover insights from Jane Austen’s personal letters, where clothing and society intertwine, and see how modern adaptations bring her world to life through costume.
 Highlighting the presentation is a showcase of hand-crafted Regency costumes, offering a tangible glimpse into this fascinating era.